TBirdPIT/TBirdPIT/README.md

-- 👋 Hi, I’m @TBirdPIT
+- 👋 Hi, I’m @VETReaper
 - 👀 I’m interested in ...
 Learning All IT related functions
-- 🌱 I’m currently learning ...
-CCNA
+- 🌱 I’m currently working on ...
+CCNP
 - 💞️ I’m looking to collaborate on ...
-Any
+Anything and everything
 - 📫 How to reach me ...
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 I love my service dog and learning